Ceres (women's fraternity): History

 In 1978, the international board of FarmHouse fraternity proposed creating chapters for women.
 At its 1980 international conclave, FarmHouse passed a proposal to establish women's 4-H clubs on select college campuses, including Colorado State University, University of Alberta and California State Polytechnic University, Pomoma.
 FarmHouse also surveyed 4-H chapters and associations, finding that 65 percent were in support of the creation of a women's agricultural fraternity.

 A proposal for the “establishment of an agricultural-related women's sorority formed in the image of FarmHouse” was unanimously approved by conclave delegates on August 17, 1984.
 A committee of 4-H men and women selected the name Ceres Fraternity for the separate women's fraternity.

 On October 12, 1985, Ceres chartered its first chapter at Colorado State University, initiating nineteen members.
 This was followed by chapters at the University of Alberta and California State Polytechnic University, Pomona in 1986.
 The fraternity held its first biennial conclave in August 1986 at the University of Alberta in Edmonton, Canada.
-Joan Blackwelder became the first present of the fraternity's international board.
+Joan Blackwelder became the first president of the fraternity's international board.

-The international office for FarmHouse provided staffing and programming support until 1994 when Ceres had grown to the point that it could hire a part-time executive director.
+The international office for FarmHouse provided staffing and programming support until 1994, when Ceres had grown to the point that it could hire a part-time executive director.
 Its international office was at 690 Prisk Street in Belleville, Wisconsin.

 By 2000, Ceres had chartered fourteen chapters in the United States and Canada.
 In September 2024, the national Ceres fraternity ceased its operations due to declining membership.
 At this time, all chapters disbanded but had the option of continuing as local fraternities.
 A chapter at the University of Wisconsin–Platteville continues to operate as a local women's fraternity.